Telcos seek tax relief on spectrum to fuel further 5G investment

 Spectrum is the single largest business expenditure for telcos

-Irish telcom companies say they could accelerate the rollout of 5G nationwide if they are given tax relief on buying mobile spectrum licences.
+Irish telecom companies say they could accelerate the rollout of 5G nationwide if they are given tax relief on buying mobile spectrum licences.

 Ibec-affiliated Telecommunications Industry Ireland (TII) recently wrote to Minister for Finance Paschal Donohoe asking him to consider introducing a tax deduction on licences in the forthcoming Finance Bill.